ResearchScientist/Notes-Data-Analysis/Basics.md

+Data Analysis is used to inform decision making.
 # Decision Making

 - Data Driven : based entirely on data and stats, for building predictive models
 - Data Inspired : begins with data and stats then adds context and human insights
 # Metrics

 - ROI